ffxblue/interview-tests/test/weather-widget.md

 1. Unit: metric or imperial
 1. Show Wind: true or false

-The widget editor must also display a list of already created widgets with their title and a snippet of code that allows that widget to be embedded.

 ### Widget

 The widget itself should be a piece of Javascript that reads the end user's current location using `navigator.geolocation`, and retrieves the current weather conditions for that location using the [Open Weather Map API](http://openweathermap.org/current).

-The data the widget displays is determined by the settings in the editor; i.e. if I created a widget called "Imperial with Wind Data" and chose imperial units, and Show Wind, I should be able to embed that widget and see those two options reflected in the widget display.
+The data the widget displays is determined by the settings in the editor.

 ### Example Page

-Combine the above two inta a sample page that looks something like this:
+Combine the above two into a sample page matches the following design:

 ![Weather widget editor and example](../../img/weather-widget-01.png "Weather widget editor and example")